KBNLresearch/SaveToWaybackMachine/index.md

 ---

 ## Browse archived sites
 See the [overview of archived sites](archived-sites/).
-This also give access to the datasets of pages (URLs) archived in the Wayback Machine, available as Excel, TXT or CSV files.
+This page also gives access to the datasets of pages (URLs) archived in the Wayback Machine, available as Excel, TXT or CSV files.

 <a href="archived-sites/"><img src="assets/images/archived-sites-overview.png" width="600" alt="Screenshot of the overview page of all archived sites"/></a>